JohannaCasimirMahoney/Friend-Finder/README.md

    * A POST routes `/api/friends`.
 This will be used to handle incoming survey results.
 This route will also be used to handle the compatibility logic.

 5. You should save your application's data inside of `app/data/friends.js` as an array of objects.
 Each of these objects should roughly follow the format below.

+6. Determine the user's most compatible friend using the following as a guide:

+   * Convert each user's results into a simple array of numbers (ex: `[5, 1, 4, 4, 5, 1, 2, 5, 4, 1]`).
+   * With that done, compare the difference between current user's scores against those from other users, question by     question.
+Add up the differences to calculate the `totalDifference`.

+   7. Once you've found the current user's most compatible friend, display the result as a modal pop-up.
+   * The modal should display both the name and picture of the closest match.